Qalunya: History

-Bronze Age to Roman period
+Ancient history

 Roman and Byzantine periods

-The village was destroyed in the First Jewish–Roman War.
-After 71 CE, Vespasian settled 800 Roman soldiers in the town, which became a Roman settlement known as Colonia Amosa or Colonia Emmaus.
+Qalunya preserves the name of Colonia Amosa or Colonia Emmaus, a Roman colony established at the site of the Jewish village of Motza, which was destroyed during the First Jewish–Roman War.
+After 71 CE, Emperor Vespasian settled 800 Roman soldiers in the town, as part of a post-war policy of land confiscation and veteran settlement, which aimed to reward soldiers and establish a loyal population in the province.
+The settlers came from throughout the Roman Empire, and "might have been, at least partially, of non-Semitic" origins.

 The word colonia produced the Byzantine-period Greek name, Koloneia, for the site.
 The status of the site in the early Islamic period has not been established, but the name was preserved in Crusader times as Qalonie or Qalunia and in Arabic as Qalunya.
 Mujir al-Din al-Hanbali reported that in 1192 it was a village near Jerusalem.